 Also, keep in mind that in some places banana leaves and stalks are used as livestock fodder.
 They are edible, nutritious and perhaps tasty to animals such as deer, rabbits or perhaps your own herbivorous pets and/or livestock.
 You may want to put up fencing to protect plants against being eaten.

-In tropical regions, fungus can be an issue for banana plants; however, in areas with very cold wintertime temperatures, this problem is lessened.
+In tropical regions, Panama disease (fusarium wilt) a fungus can be an issue for bananas; however, in areas with very cold wintertime temperatures, this problem is lessened.
 There is some danger of winter rot if your plant becomes too wet while in a dormant phase.

 Avoid fungus damage to dormant plants by waiting until the last minute to insulate them.
 Use chopped leaves as mulch to prevent excess water buildup.
 Be sure to remove protective coverings as soon as all danger of frost passes.